boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # Examples {#sec-ex}

-Given UDP kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.
+Given UDP Kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.

-{{ex-udp}} shows an example of reported values in a udpOptions IE for a Flow in which End of Options List (EOL) and Alternate payload checksum (APC) options are observed.
+{{ex-udp}} shows an example of reported values in a udpOptions IE for a Flow in which End of Options List (EOL, Kind=0) and Alternate payload checksum (APC, Kind=2) options are observed.
 One octet is sufficient to report these observed options.
 Concretely, the reported udpOptions IE will be set to 0x05.

 ~~~~
 MSB                                                     LSB